-Australia has used an internal selection to select their representatives since they joined the Eurovision Song Contest in 2015.
-Dami Im represented Australia in 2016 with Sound Of Silence, winning the jury vote and finishing second overall.
+Until 2018, Australia has used an internal selection to select its representatives since they joined the Eurovision Song Contest.
+Dami Im represented Australia in 2016 with Sound Of Silence, winning the jury vote and finishing 2nd overall.
 The song won the Marcel Bezençon Award in the composer category. .